mk/clerk-px23/README.md

   [:img {:src "https://cdn.nextjournal.com/data/QmQLcS1D9ZLNQB8bz1TivBEL9AWttZdoPMHT9xDASYYm7F?filename=Built-in+Viewers.png&content-type=image/png"}]])
 ```

 Clerk comes with a set of built-in viewers for common situations.
 These include support for Clojure’s immutable data structures, HTML (including the [hiccup variant](https://github.com/weavejester/hiccup) that is often used in Clojure to represent HTML and SVG), data visualization, tables, LaTeX, source code, images, and grids, as well as a fallback viewer based on Clojure’s printer.
 The [Book of Clerk][book-of-clerk] gives a good overview of the available built-ins.
 Because Clerk’s client is running in the browser, we are able to benefit from the vast JS library ecosystem.
-For example we're using [Plotly](https://plotly.com/javascript/) and [vega](https://github.com/vega/vega-embed) for plotting, [CodeMirror](https://codemirror.net) for rendering code cells and [KaTeX](https://katex.org) for typesetting math.
+For example we're using [Plotly](https://plotly.com/javascript/) and [vega](https://github.com/vega/vega-embed) for plotting, [CodeMirror](https://codemirror.net) for rendering code cells, and [KaTeX](https://katex.org) for typesetting math.

 ### Moldable Viewer API